-48. Although encryption, in some form, has been an objective of individuals (and governments) for many years, the STPC patents are directed at solving problems that are unique to the realm of computers and specifically network cloud computing.

-49. The specific technologies disclosed and claimed in the STPC patents are discussed in detail below.
-However, the history of cryptography provides context for the inventions disclosed in the STPC patents and confirms that the patented inventions are limited to specific computer systems and methods addressing issues specific to modern computer networks.

-50. Pre-Mechanical Encryption.
-The origin of cryptography has been around since the reign of Pharos; however, the problems that "pre-silicon" societies faced were markedly different than those the patent-in-suit was directed at solving and the requirements of cryptography reflect that difference.
+- 44. Although encryption, in some form, has been an objective of individuals (and governments) for many years, the STPC patents are directed at solving problems that are unique to the realm of computers and specifically network cloud computing. - 45.
+The specific technologies disclosed and claimed in the STPC patents are discussed in detail below.
+However, the history of cryptography provides context for the inventions disclosed in the STPC patents and confirms that the patented inventions are limited to specific computer systems and methods addressing issues specific to modern computer networks. - 46.
+Pre-Mechanical Encryption.
+The origin of cryptography has been around since the reign of Pharaohs; however, the problems that "pre-silicon" societies faced were markedly different than those the patents-in-suit are directed at solving.
+The unique solutions taught by the patents-in-suit reflect that difference.
 In 1900 BC, Egyptian scribes developed a rudimentary form of cryptography that allowed the passing of messages written on papyrus.
 The key to unlocking the meaning of non-standard hieroglyphs (the encrypted message or cipher) was located in an inscription on the same document.
 Thus, a recipient of a message could decipher the meaning of the encoded message using the key transmitted with the message.
-This early form of encryption was susceptible to frequency analysis, a method utilizing the frequency that certain letters or symbols would be used.19
+This early form of encryption was susceptible to frequency analysis, a method utilizing the frequency that certain letters or symbols would be used.27